Non-universality of automorphism groups of uncountable ultrahomogeneous structures: Preliminaries

 \section{Preliminaries}

 Let us explain more precisely the problem from the introduction here.
-The set-up is the following: let $L$ be some fixed countable language and let $M$ be a first-oder $L$-structure, either countable discrete or separable metric (as is the case with the Urysohn space), that is ultrahomogeneous.
+The set-up is the following: let $L$ be some fixed countable language and let $M$ be a first-order $L$-structure, either countable discrete or separable metric (as is the case with the Urysohn space), that is ultrahomogeneous.
 These are precisely (metric) Fra\" iss\' e limits of (metric) amalgamation classes.
-We refer the reader to \cite{Ho} for information about Fra\" iss\' e theory and to \cite{Mac} for a survey on ultrahomogeneous structures.
+We refer the reader to \cite{Ho} for information about Fra\" iss\' e theory, to \cite{BYFr} for information about metric Fra\" iss\' e theory and to \cite{Mac} for a survey on ultrahomogeneous structures.

 The property characterizing these structures is the following.
 For any two finite substructures $A,B\subseteq M$ such that $A$ embeds into $B$ via an embedding $\iota:A\hookrightarrow B$ there exists an embedding $\rho: B\hookrightarrow M$ such that $\rho\circ \iota=\mathrm{id}_A$.
 This property is also called the finite-extension property of $M$.
 For any $L$-structure $K$, let $\mathrm{Age}(K)$ be the set of its all finite substructures.
 The universality of $M$ then means that for every countable (separable) $L$-structure $A$ such that $\mathrm{Age}(A)\subseteq \mathrm{Age}(M)$ there is an embedding of $A$ into $M$.
 Ultrahomogeneity is the property that every finite partial isomorphism between two finite substructures of $M$ extends to a full automorphism of $M$.